Albion, Indiana

 Albion is a town in Albion and Jefferson townships, Noble County, in the U.S. state of Indiana.
-The population was 2,349 at the 2010 census.
-The city is the county seat of Noble County.
+The population was 2,222 at the 2020 census.
+The town is the county seat of Noble County.

 History

 Albion was laid out in 1846.
 The town was named after Albion, New York.
 A post office has been in operation at Albion since 1847.
+Albion was incorporated as a town in 1874.

 The Albion Courthouse Square Historic District, Noble County Courthouse, and Noble County Sheriff's House and Jail are listed on the National Register of Historic Places.